SRShoib/Becrowd/README.md

 # Becrowd
-Here all Becrowd problems solved by me in C and C++
+Here my all solved Becrowd problems in C and C++